chrismessina/alfred-twitter-toolkit/README.md

 The Twitter Toolkit for Alfred lets you quickly interact with Twitter through its website, [Mac app](https://apps.apple.com/us/app/twitter/id1482454543?mt=12&uo=4), and [Tweetbot](https://tapbots.com/tweetbot/mac/).

-It makes it easy to quickly search and find your own content or the content of people you follow (shown using the <a href="../../themes/hey">Hey Theme</a>):
+It makes it easy to quickly search and find your own content or the content of people you follow (shown using my <a href="https://github.com/chrismessina/alfred-theme-chirp">Chirp Theme</a>):

 <img src="./assets/preview.gif" alt="Preview of Twitter Toolkit">